William Brent Bell

-William Brent Bell is an American film director, screenwriter, and producer.
+William Brent Bell (born September 17, 1970) is an American film director, screenwriter, and producer.
 He is known for his work on horror films such as Stay Alive (2006), The Devil Inside (2012), Wer (2013), The Boy (2016), Brahms: The Boy II (2020), Separation (2021), Orphan: First Kill (2022), and Lord of Misrule (2023).
 His films have grossed over $300 million worldwide at the box office.

 Life and career

 Bell was born in Lexington, Kentucky.
 Along with writing partner Matthew Peterman, Bell wrote the screenplay Mercury, which was bought by Universal Studios with Gale Anne Hurd producing.
-Bell and Peterman went on to set up several studio projects.
-Some include Ignition, an action-drama set up at Warner Bros. with Kurt Russell and Goldie Hawn producing and Illusion, a thriller set up at Walt Disney Pictures.
-On the television side the duo created several one-hour TV series including Eye to Eye with Warner Bros.
+Bell and Peterman went on to set up studio projects such as Ignition at Warner Bros. with Kurt Russell and Goldie Hawn producing and Illusion at Walt Disney Pictures.
+The duo created several one-hour TV series including Eye to Eye with Warner Bros.
 Television and McG, Worthy and McGraw with ABC Television and Tim Minear as well as The Fix with Sarah Timberman and Sony Television.
 Bell and Peterman have also developed a number of videogames including Master Thief, with John Woo.